Skip to Content

 As a small business owner, any miles driven for business purposes can be claimed.

-Here's how that works for delivery contractors: As long as you are logged into the Doordash app (or any other), with the intent to accept deliveries, you can claim all the miles you drove.
+Here's how that works for delivery contractors: As long as you are logged into the Doordash app (or any other), with the intent to accept deliveries, you can claim those miles.
+Even though you may not be actively on a delivery, you are seeking out or positioning yourself for business opportunities.
+That means there's a business purpose for your driving.

 If you're driving to position yourself for better deliveries but willing to take offers while you drive, you can claim those miles.
 If you dropped off somewhere and are making your way back to the zone, those miles are allowable.